wragge/hansard-language/data/words/revolution-hofreps-1970/contexts.md

 * History has shown - from the industrial **revolution** onwards - that workers have to strive to get increased wages and increased compensation when their standard of living is reduced.

 * Yet the Australian Labor Party exhibits a slavish regard for those international manipulators who will prosper from anarchy and from **revolution**.

+* In France the guillotine was first used in 1789, in the first year of the French **Revolution**, and continued in use for 180 years, being abolished only in 1969.

 * It is a fact of recent history that while the technological **revolution** of the sixties and the seventies has brought great benefits in material good living, in national progress and in economic well-being - it has also had by-products which are despoiling our land and polluting the air and the water around us.